yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 The list is not kept here. `boards.json` travels with `macrecovery` and records, for each board id, the newest macOS Apple offers it; grouping by that gives one entry per macOS, and the board id is the argument the request is made with.
-The six boards mapped to `latest` are left out - what they return today is not something this can name in advance.
+Six boards are recorded as `latest` rather than a version: those are the ones Apple keeps current, so they are how to ask for the newest macOS there is, and what that turns out to be is not named in advance because nothing here knows it.

+A row is named, not numbered, and the number sits beside it as what it is.
+The board list's version is that board's ceiling, not the image Apple hands back - measured, twice:

+    asked for            Apple served
+    12.7.6 board         BaseSystem 12.6      (21G115)
+    latest board         BaseSystem 26.6.2    (25G83)

+Recovery downloads the rest of macOS during the install, so what gets installed is current either way.
+Printing "Monterey 12.7.6" on a row that fetches a 12.6 image would be a claim this cannot keep.

 It writes `com.apple.recovery.boot` at the root of the drive, beside `EFI`, which is where OpenCore looks.
 A run that fails takes back what it wrote: there